Due: Tuesday, April 21 at 5:00 pm

 interface is in its header file e.g. gpio.h for the gpio module.
 The header file lists the public functions and gives the name, prototype, and documentation for each.
 The implementation for the functions is in the corresponding gpio.c file.

 Separating interface and implementation is a fundamental software engineering practice that embodies the principle of abstraction.
-The interface describes the module functionality in such a way to allow the client to use the features without having to think about the underlying code that implements it.
-This separation also allows easily changing out the implementation – this may become valuable towards the end of the course if you want to swap out your implementation for a reference one written by the staff.
+The interface describes the module functionality in way that allows the client to use the features without having to think about the underlying code that implements it.
+This separation also permits changing the implementation โ this may become valuable towards the end of the course if you want to swap out your implementation for a reference one written by the staff.

 For the gpio and timer modules, we specify the module interface; it is your job to write the module implementation to match the provided specification.
 The interface documentation in the header files is written for a client of the module.
 The client needs an overview of what functionality is exported by the module and information about how to use the functions and what behavior to expect from them.
 The interface does not describe any insider info of how the function gets its job done; those details are private to the implementation.